 Learn more about TCDD’s position statements and how they guide our legislative action.

-The Texas Council for Developmental Disabilities (TCDD) draws from the values identified in the federal Developmental Disabilities Act in evaluating and responding to current and future policy and funding issues that might affect the developmental disabilities community.
-We support legislation that advances the inclusion of people with developmental disabilities in all facets of community life by eliminating barriers, creating opportunities, empowering people, and promoting innovation.
+TCDD draws from the values in the federal Developmental Disabilities Assistance and Bills of Rights Act in evaluating and responding to current and future policy and funding issues that might affect people with developmental disabilities (DD) in Texas.
+We support legislation that advances the inclusion of people with DD in all facets of community life by eliminating barriers, creating opportunities, empowering people, and promoting innovation.

-TCDD supports the position that all people with developmental disabilities have the right to safe, accessible, affordable, and integrated housing.
+All people with DD have the right to safe, accessible, affordable, and integrated housing.
 Home and community-based care services and supports should be widely available to ensure that individuals with disabilities have the opportunity to live and remain in the community throughout their lifespan.
-Furthermore, each person has unique needs and preferences, and adults with disabilities should have the opportunity to exercise self-determination and decide with whom and where in their community they would like to live.
+Furthermore, each person has unique needs and preferences, and adults with disabilities should have the opportunity, flexibility, and supports necessary to exercise self-determination and decide with whom and where in their community they would like to live.

-TCDD supports the position that the full inclusion of people with disabilities in community life requires that they are informed about and understand the array of service and support options available to them, and that they meaningfully participate and lead in the planning and directing of the services they receive.
+The full inclusion of people with disabilities in community life requires that they are informed about and understand the array of services, supports, and benefits options available to them, and that they meaningfully participate and lead in the planning and directing of the services they receive.

-TCDD supports the position that people with developmental disabilities deserve respectful, prompt, and efficient assistance during “shelter in place,” evacuation, and relocation resulting from a natural disaster or emergency event.
+People with DD deserve respectful, prompt, and efficient assistance during “shelter in place,” evacuation, and relocation resulting from a natural disaster or emergency event.
 Individuals must have access to appropriate and accessible transportation, shelter, medical and mental health care, and information on temporary support services.

 TCDD supports the state’s Employment First law.
-People with developmental disabilities have the right to pursue and obtain meaningful employment with competitive wages, job training, professional growth, and career enhancement.
-Opportunities for employment in the community, and the supports needed to seize those opportunities, must be readily available to people with disabilities without discrimination or segregation.
+People with DD have the right to pursue and obtain meaningful employment with competitive wages, job training, professional growth, and career enhancement.
+Opportunities for employment in the community, and the supports needed to seize those opportunities, including education about benefits maintenance, must be readily available to people with disabilities without discrimination or segregation.

 TCDD supports increasing opportunities for and protecting the self-determination and civil rights of people with developmental disabilities.
-Independent or supported decision-making must be the first and preferred option for people with intellectual and developmental disabilities, including when guardianship is being explored.
+Independent or supported decision-making must be the first and preferred option for people with DD, including when guardianship is being explored.

-TCDD supports the position that all people with developmental disabilities are entitled to human, personal, and civil rights, including the right to privacy.
-The Council recognizes that people with developmental disabilities are at a higher risk of having their civil rights violated; therefore, the equal protection and enforcement of their rights are crucial, as is the liberty to exercise those rights.
+All people with DD are entitled to human, personal, and civil rights, including the right to privacy.
+TCDD recognizes that people with DD are at a higher risk of having their civil rights violated; therefore, the equal protection and enforcement of their rights are crucial as is the liberty to exercise those rights.

 6201 E. Oltorf St., Ste.
 600